rorieArmstrong/PythonRevision/README.md

 Given two integers m, n (1 <= m <= n) we want to find all integers between m and n whose sum of squared divisors is itself a square.
 42 is such a number.

 The result will be an array of arrays or of tuples (in C an array of Pair) or a string, each subarray having two elements, first the number whose squared divisors is a square and then the sum of the squared divisors.

+## Task 5
+The number 89 is the first integer with more than one digit that fulfills the property partially introduced in the title of this kata.
+What's the use of saying "Eureka"?
+Because this sum gives the same number.

+In effect: 89 = 8^1 + 9^2

+The next number in having this property is 135.

+See this property again: 135 = 1^1 + 3^2 + 5^3

+We need a function to collect these numbers, that may receive two integers a, b that defines the range [a, b] (inclusive) and outputs a list of the sorted numbers in the range that fulfills the property described above.